chloeandisabel/dynomizer/README.md

 Dynomizer is a [Phoenix](http://www.phoenixframework.org/) application.
 The web interface is used to edit the records in the database.

-# Environment

-Dynomizer uses the following environment variables.
-See http://www.phoenixframework.org/docs/heroku for setting all but the first of these.

-- `HEROKU_API_KEY` for the Heroku API
-- `SECRET_KEY_BASE` for app security
-- `POOL_SIZE` for database connections
-- `DATABASE_URL` is set when the database is created

-Optional:

-- `BASIC_AUTH_USERNAME`
-- `BASIC_AUTH_PASSWORD`
-- `BASIC_AUTH_REALM` defaults to "Application"

-If username and password are specified, HTTP Basic authentication is required to access the web app.
-If either is specified, both must be.

 # Usage

 When Dynomizer starts, it reads all of the records from the `schedules`